psibomana/CSVComparator/README.md

 # CSVComparator

-This a CSV Comparator demo application that allows you to get new, updated and deleted information in one or another CSV.
+This is a CSV Comparator demo application that allows you to get new, updated and deleted informations in one or another CSV.

 Have FUN!